devgateway/www.developmentgateway.org/_posts/2014-12-02-the-demand-side-of-the-data-revolution-lessons-from-the-government-of-nepal.md

 created: 1417527704
 old_path: news/demand-side-data-revolution-lessons-government-nepal
 title: 'The Demand Side of the Data Revolution: Lessons from the Government of Nepal'
-lede: 'The post-2015 development agenda calls for a “Data Revolution,” asserting that a worldwide commitment to providing more high-quality, open data is the key to sustained global development.We’re in.At the same time, we want to make sure that the Revolution is truly revolutionary for the right actors – in particular, the governments who
+excerpt: 'The post-2015 development agenda calls for a “Data Revolution,” asserting that a worldwide commitment to providing more high-quality, open data is the key to sustained global development.We’re in.At the same time, we want to make sure that the Revolution is truly revolutionary for the right actors – in particular, the governments who